rolandjlevy/css-conic-gradient-spinner-pattern-wave/README.md

 `document.documentElement.style.setProperty('--speed', '0.5s')`

 ### Conic Gradients
+Each spinning circle has a background which is a conic gradient made up of 4 quarter.
 The [conic-gradient](https://developer.mozilla.org/en-US/docs/Web/CSS/conic-gradient()) CSS function creates an image consisting of a gradient with color transitions rotated around a center point (rather than radiating from the center).

 Here is an example of a conic gradient:
 ```css